 The version of SharePoint you're using dictates the type of top-level site or subsite you can create.
-The selection of site templates that are available to you by default depends on the features set up by your administrator and the Office 365 or SharePoint Server plan you have.
+The selection of site templates that are available to you by default depends on the features set up by your administrator and the Microsoft 365 or SharePoint Server plan you have.
 You may also be able to create and use custom site templates.

 Note: If you have a site or subsite you don't need anymore, see Delete a SharePoint site or subsite.

-By default, SharePoint Online offers group-connected team sites for collaborating with members of your team or those working together on a project and communication sites for sharing news, reports, statuses, etc. with others.
-When you click SharePoint on the Office 365 launcher, and then click + Create site, you'll have a choice between one of these two templates.
+By default, SharePoint Online and SharePoint Server 2019 offer team sites for collaborating with members of your team or those working together on a project and communication sites for sharing news, reports, statuses, etc. with others.
+When you launch SharePoint and click + Create site, you'll have a choice between one of these two templates.

 Note: Your administrator can enable or disable site creation, or substitute custom or classic team site creation.

-To learn more about SharePoint Online team sites, see Create a team site in SharePoint Online or What is a SharePoint team site?
-For communication sites, see Create a communication site in SharePoint Online or What is a SharePoint communication site?
+To learn more about SharePoint Online and SharePoint Server 2019 team sites, see Create a team site in SharePoint or What is a SharePoint team site?
+For communication sites, see Create a communication site in SharePoint or What is a SharePoint communication site?

 Once you've created a top-level team site or communication site, you can create subsites.
 Subsites let you use a wider range of templates, such as classic team, publishing, blog, or document center sites.
 The descriptions below will help you choose the template you need.

 Note: SharePoint Online top-level sites, such as Team or Communication site are not available as subsite templates, only as top level sites.
 SharePoint Server 2019 offers new Team sites as subsite.

 When you create a subsite from a group-connected team site, the subsite can inherit permissions from the parent site and members of the team will have access.
 Some SharePoint Online top-level site features will not be available on classic subsites, such as Move to and Copy to.